Automattic/pym-shortcode/README.md

 <div id="extremely_specific_example" class="pym"></div><script src="http://example.org/wp-content/plugins/pym-shortcode/js/pym.v1.min.js"></script><script>var pym_0 = new pym.Parent('extremely_specific_example', 'http://blog.apps.npr.org/pym.js/examples/graphic/child.html', {})</script>
 ```

 `class` is optional; this should be a valid HTML class name.
 It will be added to the element's default class, `'pym'`.
-You would want to use this is, for example, you wanted to [use a size-based class name to determine the size of the embed on your site](https://github.com/INN/pym-shortcode/issues/23).
+You would want to use this if, for example, you wanted to [use a size-based class name to determine the size of the embed on your site](https://github.com/INN/pym-shortcode/issues/23).
 The class `'pym'` will always be output on container elements created by the Pym Shortcode.
 This class was introduced in version 1.2.2.

 For example, the shortcode `[pym src="http://blog.apps.npr.org/pym.js/examples/graphic/child.html" class="one two three four float-left mw_50"]` results in the following output:

 ```html
 <div id="pym_0" class="pym one two three four float-left mw_50"></div><script src="http://insideenergy.dev/wp-content/plugins/pym-shortcode/js/pym.v1.min.js"></script><script>var pym_0 = new pym.Parent('pym_0', 'http://blog.apps.npr.org/pym.js/examples/graphic/child.html', {})</script>
 ```

+If you do not want the class `'pym'` output on container elements, [add a filter](https://codex.wordpress.org/Plugin_API/Filter_Reference) to the hook `pym_shortcode_default_class` that returns an empty string.